 (2) Prohibiting the subject of the application from harassing, following, or having contact with the applicant or their close family;

 (3) ordering the subject of the application to move out of the applicant's residence;

 (4) Other measures for the protection of the applicants' personal safety.

-Article 30: The validity period for personal safety protection orders does not exceed six months, and they take effect on the date they are made.
-Prior to the expiration of a personal safety protection order, people's courts may withdraw, modify or extend it on the basis of an applicants applications.
+Article 30: The validity period for personal safety protection orders is not to exceed six months, and they take effect on the date they are made.
+Prior to the expiration of a personal safety protection order, people's courts may withdraw, modify or extend it on the basis of an applicant's application.